TeachBooks/TeachBooks/README.md

 Expect frequent updates to the package as patches and minor releases until further notice.
 We expect to release `v1.0.0` in Spring, 2025.
 Update the package in your local environment using using `pip install --upgrade teachbooks`.
 Visit the setup chapter of the [TeachBooks Manual](https://teachbooks.io/manual/installation-and-setup/overview.html) for more information.

 To contribute, create a fork and open a pull request to the (default) `develop` branch.
-An open pull request "Next release vA.B.C" will between `develop` and `stable` to illustrate changes in the next minor release.
+An open pull request "Next release vA.B.C" should be created between `develop` and `stable` to illustrate changes in the next minor release.

 Semantic numbering is used: `vA.B.C`, where patches advance `C` and minor releases advance `B`.
-[Releases in the GitHub Repository](https://github.com/TeachBooks/TeachBooks/releases) deploy automatically to [PyPI](https://pypi.org/project/teachbooks/).
+[Releases in the GitHub Repository](https://github.com/TeachBooks/TeachBooks/releases) deploy automatically to [PyPI](https://pypi.org/project/teachbooks/) once a tag is created and the `pyproject.toml` file is updated with the new version number.
 Minor releases will be merged into the `stable` branch (including those below `v1.0.0`); patches may be incorporated in `develop` or `stable`.

+If a release must be available on PyPI but it is not desired for it to be available as the primary release, use the numbering `vA.B.Cbn`, where `n` is an increasing number starting from 1.
+The specific version can be installed via pip using `pip install teachbooks==A.B.Cbn`.

 ## Acknowledgements